-Meta failed to address harm to teens, whistleblower testifies as Senators vow action
+Meta failed to address harm to teens, whistleblower testifies as senators vow action

 "We can no longer rely on social media's mantra, 'Trust us,'" Sen. Richard Blumenthal, D-Conn., said on Tuesday.
 "My hope is that we will move forward so that, in fact, we can make Big Tech the next Big Tobacco in terms of a concerted effort to reduce its harm and inform the public."

-During the two-and-a-half-hour hearing, several senators vowed to pass legislation regulating social media this year.
+During the 2 1/2-hour hearing, several senators vowed to pass legislation regulating social media this year.

 "Before the end of this calendar year, I will go to the floor of the United States Senate and I will demand a vote," said Sen. Josh Hawley, R-Mo.
 "I'm tired of waiting."